 Your next challenge is to decide whether you’d prefer to work for an online English teaching school or set yourself up as an independent self-employed online English teacher.

-Online schools such as 51Talk, DaDaABC, OpenEnglish, Myngle, 91waijiao, Learnlight, Berlitz, Telelangue to name a few are great places to start.
+Online schools, such as Learnlight and Berlitz, are great places to start.
 Here’s a couple of reasons why…

 If you prefer the idea of going it alone, a great resource and place to start is our sister company, LoveTEFL’s jobs board, where you can expect to find suitable positions advertised each month.
 If you want to be self employed, but need a bit of help in getting started, check out iTalki and Verbling as a starter for ten.